,

 Other Resources and Links

-The charity 'Mind' has some really useful information about how to look after your wellbeing during the coming weeks with their guidance: 'Coronovirus and your wellbeing'.
-It covers everything from from hand washing and anxiety, to keeping your mind stimulated, keeping active, connecting with people and deciding on your routine.
-The website comes highly recommended by mental healthcare professionals: https://www.mind.org.uk/information-support/coronavirus-and-your-wellbeing/
+The charity 'Mind' has some really useful information about how to look after your wellbeing.
+The website comes highly recommended by mental healthcare professionals: https://www.mind.org.uk/for-young-people/

 Safe4me https://www.safe4me.co.uk/parents/ provides parents and carers with information and links to support services on a wide range of topics such as mental health, drugs, domestic abuse, keeping safe online, and radicalisation.